Apple, MLS announce 10-year streaming partnership – KION546

 All matches will also be available in Full HD (1080p) for the first time.
 Previously, matches were broadcast in 1080i or 720p.

-Garber said the league will have a more streamlined schedule beginning next season, with most matches taking place on Saturday evenings and some on Wednesdays.
+Garber said the league will have a more streamlined schedule beginning next season, with most matches being played on Saturdays at 7 p.m. local time and some on Wednesdays.
 The only time that might change is for a national broadcast or stadium conflict.
 The league will expand to 29 teams in 2023 with the debut of St. Louis CITY SC.

 The deal comes as Apple is also exploring opportunities with other sports.
 The company has been pursuing streaming NFL games when the league’s “Sunday Ticket” expires at the end of the upcoming season.